OCA/account-invoicing/account_invoice_import/README.rst

 Installation
 ============

-This module requires the Python library *invoice2data* available on Github.
-The main project is `here <https://github.com/manuelRiel/invoice2data>`_ (you should check the `pending pull requests <https://github.com/manuelRiel/invoice2data/pulls>`_ to get the latest code and templates).
+This module requires the Python library *invoice2data* available on `Github <https://github.com/manuelRiel/invoice2data>`_.

 To install the right version of the library, run: